Dawood-Hamayun/Task-Relay/README.md

-# TaskRelay — Real-Time Project Workspace
+# TaskRelay — Real-Time Collaborative Workspace

-TaskRelay is a full-stack, real-time project workspace for teams.
-It combines tasks, subtasks, meetings, scheduling, commenting, tagging, and role-based permissions into a single collaborative environment.
-The project demonstrates how modern SaaS collaboration tools are architected end-to-end with real-time updates, structured domain models, and predictable permission rules.
+TaskRelay is a full-stack, real-time collaborative workspace for teams.
+It brings together tasks, subtasks, meetings, scheduling, commenting, tagging, and role-based permissions in a single environment.
+The project focuses on how modern SaaS collaboration tools work under the hood rather than just UI polish.

-The focus of TaskRelay is not visual polish or marketing—it’s about how collaboration actually works at the technical and product level.

 ---

-## Core Idea
+## What Problem It Explores

 Most task apps are designed for individuals.
-Team collaboration requires more than tasks:
+Team collaboration has additional requirements:

+- shared workspaces
-- permissions
+- roles and permissions
-- invites
-- meetings
+- invitations
-- scheduling
+- meetings and scheduling
-- comments
+- comments and discussion
-- tagging
+- tagging and filtering
-- real-time sync
+- real-time synchronization
-- onboarding flows
+- onboarding and access control

-TaskRelay implements those pieces and shows how they interact in a cohesive system.
+TaskRelay implements these concerns and shows how they interact in practice.

 ---

-## User-Level Capabilities
+## Feature Overview (User-Level)

 Users can:

 - create projects
-- invite team members by email
+- invite collaborators by email
 - assign roles
 - create tasks and subtasks
 - attach files
-- comment and discuss
+- discuss via comments
 - apply tags
 - schedule meetings
 - RSVP to events
-- drag-and-drop tasks on a kanban board
+- drag tasks on a Kanban board
-- view task and personal stats
+- view personal and project statistics

-A typical workflow looks like:
+A typical workflow:

-1. Create a project
+1. Create a workspace
 2. Invite collaborators
-3. Assign roles
+3. Assign project roles
 4. Add tasks → comments → tags
 5. Schedule meetings
-6. Collaborate in real time
+6. Work together in real time

 ---

-## Data Model Overview
+## Data Model (High-Level)

-The platform uses a normalized relational model with the following core entities:
+The platform uses a normalized relational schema with these core entities:

 - User
 - Project
-- Member (join model + roles)
+- Member (join + role)
 - Task
 - Subtask
 - Comment